hat3ph/my_swaywm_setup/README.md

 If you want to use your prefered login manager, set `autostart_sway=no` and install your login manager manually afterward.

 ## GTK & QT Theming
 For GTK, use `lxappearance` to change GTK applications theme.
+Remember to restart sway config for it to take effect.

 For QT, use `qt5ct` to change QT applications theme.

 ## Ubuntu 22.04 Bugs (Can ignore this if using Ubuntu 23.04 or Debian 12)